qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

   caps = layer.dataProvider().capabilities()

-By using any of following methods for vector layer editing, the changes are directly committed to the underlying data store (a file, database etc).
+By using any of the following methods for vector layer editing, the changes are directly committed to the underlying data store (a file, database etc).
 In case you would like to do only temporary changes, skip to the next section that explains how to do :ref:`modifications with editing buffer <editing-buffer>`.